springnz/sparkplug/README.md

 }
 ```

-In this case we are counnting the number of words that contain the letter 'a'.
+In this case we are counting the number of words that contain the letter 'a'.

-Proceeding as in this simple example, we can create complex data processing pipelines using, amongst other things, monadic operations.
+Proceeding as in this simple example, we can create complex data processing pipelines, mainly using monadic operations.

 These include:

-* Bread and butter map and flatmap to compose operations (as above)
+* Bread and butter map and flatmap to compose operations (as above).
 * Combining operations (e.g. convert a tuple of `SparkOperation`s to a `SparkOperation` of tuples).
 * Sequence operations (e.g. convert a list of `SparkOperation`s to a `SparkOperation` of list).

-Then once you have composed the `SparkOperation` as desired, you run in against a given `SparkContext`.
+Then once we have composed the `SparkOperation` as desired, it is against a given `SparkContext`.

 val answer = letterCount.run(sparkContext)